isagoya/astro-hananiawan-m2/src/pages/md/chapt10.md

 ## Underground  Stem

-I remarried Shigeko in December 1993.
+I remarried to Shigeko in December 1993.

  My meeting with Shigeko began during the period when I was preparing to return to society from the Hansen’s disease sanatorium, going back and forth with nurses from the Akitsu treatment facility for children with severe motor and mental disabilities.